syncfusion-content/windowsforms-docs/WindowsForms/MultiColumnTreeView/MultiColumnTreeView-Features.md

 {% endtabs %}

-*Assigning help text to a subitem*
+*Assigning help text to a subItem*

 {% tabs %}